ROBERT SIEGEL, Host:

 SMITH: With the president-elect that day was adviser Richard Donahue, who would help to build a new administration around Kennedy and his brother Bobby, who would become attorney general.

-Mr. RICHARD DONAHUE (Former Adviser to President Kennedy): It was, for us, a dawning of a totally new day.
+RICHARD DONAHUE: It was, for us, a dawning of a totally new day.
 We just had no belief that there were any limitations on how he could lead us, and they thought that this guy could do it all for them.

 SMITH: JFK's tenure, of course, ended in tragedy, but that distinct Kennedy-Boston accent would continue to be heard in the nation's capital long after the president's assassination as family members continued a long streak of election victories.

-Senator EDWARD KENNEDY (Democrat, Massachusetts): What is the price?
+EDWARD KENNEDY: What is the price?
 We ask the other side, what is the price that you want from these working men and women?
 When does the greed stop?

 SMITH: From the late Senator Edward Kennedy's thundering calls for minimum wage or health care to Congressmen Joe Kennedy and Patrick Kennedy, who've echoed the calls over the past 25 years.